flightphp/core/README.md

     Flight::json($data) - Sends a JSON response.

-All custom methods added with `map` and `register` can also be filtered.
+Any custom methods added with `map` and `register` can also be filtered.